MANISHYASH/MANISHYASH/README.md

 ---

 ## 💻 Projects
+These projects were developed as part of the GUVI Capstone program:

 - **[Redbus Data Scraping and Streamlit App](https://github.com/MANISHYASH/Redbus-Data-Scraping-and-Streamlit-App)**
   Automates the extraction of bus booking information from Redbus and provides dynamic filtering through a Streamlit application.